saksham1508/nexttechfusiongadgets/README.md

 ## 🎉 **Ready to Launch Your Quick Commerce Platform?**

-**NextTechFusionGadgets Express** is production-ready and includes everything you need to compete with industry leaders.
-With **complete feature parity** and **tech-focused specialization**, you're ready to capture the growing quick commerce market!
+**NextTechFusionGadgets(NexFuga)** is production-ready and includes everything you need to compete with industry leaders.
+With **complete feature parity** and **tech-focused specialization**, you're ready to capture the growing quick commerce and e-commerce market!

 ### **🚀 What's Next?**
 1. **🔧 Customize** - Adapt the platform to your specific needs